Full- or part-time study

 Online and combined study

 We have a range of materials, tools, resources and programs that you can use to enhance your learning.
-You can supplement your on-campus study, study entirely online at our Cloud Campus, or even do a combination of on-campus and online subjects if it fits better with your timetable.
+You can supplement your on-campus study or study entirely online, or even do a combination of on-campus and online subjects if it fits better with your timetable.

 With intensive study you can complete a unit with just a few contact days per trimester.
 Depending on the unit, you’ll either come in for a few days in a row, a few blocks of days (like a couple of weekends for example) or a number of single days over a trimester.
 The intensive workshops and seminars give you face-to-face peer discussion and networking, but still let you keep up your other activities.